-This 3.5-mile jaunt around the old tithe boundaries of Calverley, Horsforth and Rawdon is a breeze, which brings together a mixture of woodland and river paths.
+This 3.5-mile jaunt around the old tithe boundaries of Calverley, Horsforth and Rawdon is a breeze.
+It brings together a mixture of woodland and river paths.
 You’ll start at Horsforth New Road and follow the roads and tracks as they appear on the 19th century tithe maps.
 The walk will take you past The Railway pub, before crossing Calverley Bridge, where you’ll see Calverley Station House, Wood Bottom Mills and Cragg Wood before you return to the pub.
 If you want to mix nature and history, this the perfect choice.

 The walk starts at Horsforth New Road, Calverley, Leeds, West Yorkshire, LS13 1NU, or OS Reference – SE 22079 36542.

 Fulneck Loop Circular

 Discover the beauty of the Pudsey Beck valley with a gentle 5-mile walk on the Fulneck Loop Circular.
-It’s a straightforward ramble along its bridleways that are great for new walkers.
+It’s a straightforward ramble along its bridleways, which are great for new walkers.
 You’ll start at Tong Hall, just over the border in Bradford, before making your way into Leeds along Keeper Lane towards the historic Fulneck Moravian Settlement.
 You’ll see all kinds of birds, insects and aquatic creatures as you head along Pudsey Beck and Tyersal Beck, passing Black Carr Woods, Smalewell Quarry, The Fox and Grapes Inn and Tyersal Hall as you go.

 The walk starts at Keeper Lane, Tong, Bradford, West Yorkshire, BD4 0RS or OS Reference – SE 22206 30712.

 The Rothwell Greenway

 If you’re looking for an easy walk that has surprisingly few stiles and hills for you to contend with, try The Rothwell Greenway.
 This 3.5-mile walk follows rural paths and tracks that open up into incredible vistas.
 You’ll start in the car park of Trinity Church in Rothwell before you head past the remains of Rothwell Castle and on to the Greenway, which is a disused former railway line.
 From here, you’ll pass through a series of fields, with amazing views across Leeds, before making your way back to the beginning.